aardvarkxr/aardvark/packages/aardvark-react/README.md

   npm install
   npm run build

-After that you probably want to install your gadget with:
+After that you probably want to install your gadget with: (You probably want "npm install -g avcmd" first.)

   avcmd install dist